rayvald/gender_classifier/README.md

 # gender_classifier
-Gender classifier using Decision Tree in Python with scikit-learn library
+Gender classifier using Decision Tree in Python with scikit-learn library.